absolunet/nwayo/packages/workflow/helpers/gulp-include/README.md

 ## Usage
-First, install `gulp-include` as a dev dependency:
-`npm install --save-dev @absolunet/gulp-include`

-Then, add your _include-comments_ to your file.
+Add your _include-comments_ to your file.
 _People who have experience with `sprockets` or `snockets` will feel at home._